 In an effort to remain competitive in the marketplace, we can determine, from time to time, to change our pricing or marketing strategies for our approved products, including by altering the amount or availability of discounts or rebates for any of our approved products.
 Any such changes could have short-term or long-term negative impacts on our revenues, which would cause our business and results of operations to suffer.
+For example, in October 2019, we eliminated the discounts on SUSTOL which reduced revenues.
 Price increases or changes to our marketing strategies may also negatively affect our reputation and our ability to secure and maintain reimbursement coverage for our approved products, which could result in decreased demand and cause our business and results of operations to suffer.